-If you’ve started to realise that something deeper might be driving how you think, feel, and react, you’re already stepping intolearning to be self aware.
+If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 This is the moment things begin to shift.

-Because once you can see what’s really going on beneath the surface, you stop feeling stuck — and start understanding yourself in a completely new way.
+Because once you can see what is really happening beneath the surface, you stop seeing yourself as the problem and start understanding the patterns that have been shaping your life.

-To be self aware isn’t about overthinking or trying to fix yourself.
+To be self aware is not about overthinking, judging yourself, or trying to fix everything at once.

 The thoughts you repeat.